 Salvage laws are not federally regulated in the US.
 That means that each state can have different laws in place regarding the disposition of salvage vehicles, how they can be restored, and the process you need to follow in order to get them legally recognized as reconstructed.

 There is a lot in common across the board when it comes to these salvage laws.
 For instance, a car with a salvage title cannot be legally driven in any state.
-However, in some states the laws are so strict that you can’t even restore a salvage vehicle yourself, but instead have to pay to have it done by a handful of certified auto mechanics.
+However, in some states, the laws are so strict that you can’t even restore a salvage vehicle yourself, but instead, have to pay to have it done by a handful of certified auto mechanics.

 Thankfully this is a rarity, but before you start any restoration project you need to go down to your local DMV or visit its website and learn exactly what rules you need to comply with before you even start reconstructing your salvage car.

-After Your Car is Fixed
+After Fixing Your Car

 Another common regulation across every state is that you can’t just start driving your rebuilt salvage car once you’ve fixed all the damage.
 You’ve got to trade in the salvage title for one that permits you to register and insure your car legally.
-In order to earn a new “rebuilt salvage” title you’ll need to prove to the state that you followed its instructions.
+In order to earn a new “rebuilt salvage” title, you’ll need to prove to the state that you followed its instructions.

 Insurance, the Bane of All Salvage Car Owners